webmachinelearning/prompt-api/README.md

 ### Multimodal inputs

 All of the above examples have been of text prompts.
 Some language models also support other inputs.
 Our design initially includes the potential to support images and audio clips as inputs.
-This is done by using objects in the form `{ type: "image", data }` and `{ type: "audio", data }` instead of strings.
-The `data` values can be the following:
+This is done by using objects in the form `{ type: "image", content }` and `{ type: "audio", content }` instead of strings.
+The `content` values can be the following:

 * For image inputs: [`ImageBitmapSource`](https://html.spec.whatwg.org/#imagebitmapsource), i.e. `Blob`, `ImageData`, `ImageBitmap`, `VideoFrame`, `OffscreenCanvas`, `HTMLImageElement`, `SVGImageElement`, `HTMLCanvasElement`, or `HTMLVideoElement` (will get the current frame).
 Also raw bytes via `BufferSource` (i.e. `ArrayBuffer` or typed arrays).